ChrisT19931/VentaroAI5.7/README.md

 A full-stack e-commerce platform for selling AI digital products with one-time payments.
 Features a modern dark theme design and comprehensive admin panel.

+## 🚨 IMPORTANT: Environment Variables Setup

+**If you're seeing "Invalid API key" errors**, you need to configure your environment variables properly:

+1. **For Vercel Deployment**: Follow the [**VERCEL_SETUP_GUIDE.md**](./VERCEL_SETUP_GUIDE.md) for step-by-step instructions
+2. **For Local Development**: Copy `.env.local.example` to `.env.local` and fill in your actual credentials

+**Quick Fix for Authentication Issues:**
+- Replace placeholder values in your environment variables with real Supabase credentials
+- Ensure all required variables are set in your Vercel dashboard
+- Redeploy your application after updating environment variables

+📋 **Need Help?** See the [Troubleshooting](#-troubleshooting) section below.

 ## 🚀 Features

 - **Modern Landing Page** with featured products and dark theme